 06.01.04 Step 1.4: Qualitative Screening Questions

-Step 1.4 consists of a series questions that are used to determine whether the finding can be screened to Green without the need to perform a quantitative analysis.
+Step 1.4 consists of a series of questions that are used to determine whether the finding can be screened to Green without the need to perform a quantitative analysis.
 The basis for each of the qualitative screening questions, which are specific to the finding category assigned in Step 1.2, is discussed below.

 06.01.04.01 Step 1.4.1: Fire Prevention and Administrative Controls